ika-rwth-aachen/omega-prime/README.md

 # Omega Specification
 Data Model, Format and Python Library for ground truth data of dyanmic objects and maps optimized for representing urban traffic.

+You might be looking for the now deprecated [OMEGAFormat legacy]() created in VVMethods project.

+To learn more about the example data read [example_files/README.md](example_files/README.md)

 ## Features
 - Creation
     - ASAM OSI GroundTruth trace (e.g., output of esmini)